lex-node/governance/constitution/constitution.md

 [DRAFTING NOTES:

-    1. waiting for feedback from team, but I likely need to revise the new  code deference provisions re: Council smart contract since they are currently using rinkleby smart contract with manual approval of vote minting, etc.; possibly will bifurcate between current and future arrangement and provide code-deference structure for the latter that kicks in if/when activated by council
+    1. waiting for feedback from team, but I likely need to revise the new  code deference provisions re: Council smart contract since they are currently using Rinkelby smart contract with manual approval of vote minting, etc.; possibly will bifurcate between current and future arrangement and provide code-deference structure for the latter that kicks in if/when activated by council

     2. fix clause / section numbering periodically

-    3. each counil voter should be deemed to be making certain reps, warranties and covenants (e.g., that they own the POKT for the governance stake or are duly authorized by whoever does own the POKT to vote on such owner's behalf, that they are not OFAC SDN list, etc.)
+    3. each Council Member should be deemed to be making certain reps, warranties and covenants (e.g., that they own the POKT for the governance stake or are duly authorized by whoever does own the POKT to vote on such owner's behalf, that they are not OFAC SDN list, etc.)

     4. should have section on nodes and providing that persons operating nodes consent to being slashed (can also later repurpose some of that language re: slashing for Constitutional violations if that eventually becomes a thing)